By and by, shops in Singapore started selling date and walnut soft candy, so everyone could have as much as they wanted, whenever they wanted.

-Preheat oven to 150°C (300°F).
-Lightly grease a 9x4-inch loaf pan, line with plastic wrap, and grease the plastic wrap.
-Set aside.
+Preheat oven to 150°C. Lightly grease 9 x 4 inch loaf pan.
+Line with plastic wrap.
+Grease the plastic wrap.

-Put walnuts on a rimmed baking sheet and toast in the oven until golden brown and fragrant, about 10 minutes.
-Remove from the oven and cool completely.
+Put walnuts on rimmed baking sheet and toast in the oven until fragrant, about 10 minutes.
+Remove from oven and cool completely.

 To unmold, invert the candy onto a cutting board and peel off the plastic wrap.
 Cut into 1-inch cubes with a greased knife.
 The candies can be individually wrapped in plastic wrap and stored at room temperature for up to 1 week.